Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ```

 ### Known Issues
-Nosto implementation uses a private property field for sharing discount information to Shopify.
+Nosto implementation uses a private property field for sharing discount information with Shopify.
 In newer theme versions, Shopify automatically hides these fields while displaying products in cart page.
 In older version of themes, these fields gets exposed as shown below.

 __ADD IMAGE__